side-projects-42/Resource-Store-2/Container/NZKAS/rebuild/README.md

 # Rebuild

 Rebuild is a simple utility that does just one thing: it watches one or more files or directories for changes and runs a command when they change.
-That's it.
-It's intended to be used with command line build systems, but you can't really use it for anything.
+That’s it.
+It’s intended to be used with command line build systems, but you can’t really use it for anything.

 ## Installation